Nuts for Nutella

 If someone offered you portable chocolate that could instantly be spread on bread, fruit, crackers and pastries, how could you refuse?
 Thus began my love affair with Nutella, a European spread made of hazelnut butter and cocoa.

 Fascinated by this new condiment, I bought myself a jar and finished it in one week.
-I’ve never met any food that does not taste better with a little dollop of Nutella.
+I’ve never met any food that does not taste better with a dollop of Nutella.
 Sometimes the best way to enjoy Nutella is to take a spoonful and just plop it in your mouth.

 According to Ferrero’s website, Nutella was created in the 1940s in the midst of a chocolate shortage.
-Pietro Ferrero, a pastry-maker, stretched chocolate by thinning it out with ground hazelnuts.
+Pietro Ferrero, a pastry maker, stretched chocolate by thinning it out with ground hazelnuts.
 It became so popular that it’s as ubiquitous in Europe as peanut butter is in the U.S. If you ignore the high sugar content, Nutella actually has a nutritional profile similar to peanut butter.
 Its fat comes from the nuts, not the chocolate (Nutella gets its flavor from cocoa solids rather than cocoa butter).
 True, nuts are high in fat.
 But if you’re going to be eating fat, it might as well come from nuts rather than steaks.

 According to Mort Rosenblum’s Chocolate: A Bittersweet Saga of Dark and Light, a 13-ounce jar of Nutella contains 50 (2/3 cup) hazelnuts, 1 1/2 cups skim milk, “enough cocoa to make it brown, and a lot of sugar.”
-As much as I love Nutella, today’s commercial version is actually sugar that’s been flavored with hazelnuts and cocoa.
+As much as I love Nutella, today’s commercial version is actually sugar that’s flavored with hazelnuts and cocoa.
 You can tell because sugar is first in the ingredient list.
-And oh, there’s lots of added oil to make it spreadable.
+And there’s lots of added oil to make it spreadable.

 The version that I make at home is truly chocolate-flavored hazelnut butter: I use 2 cups of hazelnuts rather than Ferrero’s puny 2/3 cup.
 This recipe is the same that I’ve sent out in Blogging by Mail and that Nic (of The Baking Sheet) used for her Nutella biscotti.